strapdata/elassandra/docs/elassandra/source/enterprise.rst

 ..
 TIP::

-   If you have several Elasticsearch clusters in your Cassandra cluster, reload the license on each datacenter.
+   If you have several Elasticsearch clusters in your Cassandra cluster, reload the license on each datacenter where Elasticsearch is enabled.

 JMX Managment & Monitoring
 --------------------------